-The safety of our employees, contractors and the public, as well as the integrity of our energy and pipeline infrastructure, is a top priority.
-All new assets are designed, constructed and commissioned with full consideration given to safety and integrity, and are brought in service only after all necessary requirements have been satisfied.
+The safety of our employees, contractors and the public, as well as the integrity of our pipeline and energy infrastructure, is a top priority.
+All assets are designed, constructed and commissioned with full consideration given to safety and integrity, and are placed in service only after all necessary requirements have been satisfied.